 The existing portfolios focus on low-cost exchange-traded funds that offer you diverse investments without a giant starting investment.
 A few dollars here and there adds up, and Acorns makes it easy to invest at small dollar levels.

 With identical pricing to Acorns, Stash offers a low-cost method to build a diverse portfolio.
-But where Acorns invests for you automatically, Stash helps you learn how to make the best investment decisions yourself.
+But where Acorns invests for you automatically, Stash can help you learn how to make the best investment decisions yourself.

 For any beginning investor, all of the terms, acronyms, and phrases of the investment world can be overwhelming.
 Stash does not give the depth of research on companies that many stock brokerages do, but if you don’t yet speak the language of investing, you have to start somewhere.
 Stash is an excellent choice for a starting point.